Campus Improvement Plan

 Demographics Strengths

-Our demographic strengths are our diversity with ethnicity, culture, races and languages.
-Teachers and staff learn the needs of our diverse population and adjust our instruction and care for our families.
+- Our demographics strengths are our diversity with ethnicity, culture, races and languages.
+Teachers and staff learn the needs of our diverse population and adjust our instruction and care for our students.

 Problem Statements Identifying Demographics Needs